How New York City Became Safe Again

 Other Theories

-First of all, unemployment dropped hugely in New York City — 39% from 1992 to 1999, according to the National Bureau for Economic Research (NBER).
+First of all, unemployment dropped hugely in New York City — 39% from 1992 to 1999, according to the National Bureau for Economic Research.
 Some researchers have found ties between low unemployment and a drop in violent crime.

-Others credit an increased arrest rate for the improvement.
+Others credit an increased arrest rate for the improvement in New York City.
 Again, NBER reported that felony arrest rates rose 50 to 70% in the 1990s, which might have taken more criminals off the streets.

-Regardless of other explanations on the table, Giuliani has stuck by broken windows program.
+Regardless of other explanations on the table, Giuliani has stuck by broken windows.

 “It worked because we not only got … an improvement in the quality of life, but massive reductions in homicide,” Giuliani told the Academy of Achievement, “and New York City turned from the crime capital of America to the safest large city in the country.”